SummaryRead the full fact sheet

-Root canal treatment is a dental procedure that replaces a tooth’s damaged or infected pulp with a filling.
+Root canal treatment is a dental procedure that replaces a tooth’s damaged or infected pulp with a root filling.
 The pulp is the tooth's lifeline – its vessels, tissue fibres and nerves in the central hollow of the tooth keep it alive.
 The procedure to replace this damaged or infected pulp is also known as endodontic treatment.

 A tooth is mainly made of a hard material called dentine.
 Enamel is the surface layer that protects the visible part of the tooth (crown).
 The part of the tooth that sits beneath the gum line is called the root.
 The root helps to anchor the tooth into the jaw.
 Generally, front teeth have only one root, while molars generally have up to three.
 Within each root, there can be multiple canal spaces.